 Consider your access to technology.

-The flipped classroom really is more effective with one-to-one capabilities.
 When I began my flipped classroom journey, students didn’t have access to any technology unless I reserved a computer lab.
 I found myself saying, “remember this part of the video,” and “it was after the part where….”
-Other times, I’d just end up quoting the video over and over, tirelessly.
 My students would be looking at their notes, but had they been able to rewatch portions of the video as they worked collaboratively in class, the experience would have been more powerful.
-That really is the purpose of the flipped classroom…students being able to rewatch a lecture whenever they need a refresher.
+That really is a large benefit a flipped English class..students being able to rewatch a lecture whenever they need a refresher.

 Keep the videos short.

-Through my action research project, I found that creating videos that ranged from five to fifteen minutes was the perfect time range for my students.
+In my experience, creating videos that ranged from five to fifteen minutes was the perfect time range for my high school students.
 Any shorter, and you risk cutting important content.
 Any longer, and students will be “skimming” the video instead of actually “reading” it.
-The idea of keeping the videos short sounds simple enough, but it’s actually a challenge.
-Most teachers could lecture on a topic for an entire class period.
-In making a video of this information, you would either need to spread that lecture out among multiple videos, or be very selective and only include the most important details.

 Use engaging elements.

-As with regular teaching, your students will get more out of your videos if you make them engaging.
-Use analogies, act things out, demonstrate a skill, chunk your video time with different approaches to the topic.
-Think about scaffolding and differentiation with video creation in the same way you might plan for those elements in typical classroom instruction.
+As with regular teaching, your students will get more out of the videos if we make them engaging.
+Use analogies, act things out, demonstrate a skill, and use music or sound effects.
+We can think about scaffolding and differentiation with video creation in the same way we might plan for those elements in typical classroom instruction.

 Teach students how to “read” a video.